ZipCPU/wb2axip/README.md

   buffers](https://zipcpu.com/blog/2019/05/22/skidbuffer.html), and forcing idle channel values to zero in order to reduce power.

-  *This core has been formally verified.*
+  *This core has been formally verified and used in several designs.*

 - [AXILXBAR](rtl/axilxbar.v) is a fully functional, formally verified, `N` master to `M` slave AXI-lite [crossbar interconnect](https://zipcpu.com/blog/2019/07/17/crossbar.html).
 As such, it permits